Sam becomes first openly gay player to be drafted

 Sam, the co-defensive player of the year in the Southeastern Conference who announced he was gay in February, would become the first openly gay player in the NFL should he make the team’s 53-man regular season roster this summer.

-The defensive end was taken on the 249th pick of the last round of the three-day draft at Radio City Music Hall.
+The defensive end was taken on the 249th pick in the last round of the three-day draft at Radio City Music Hall.

-Television cameras captured Sam receiving the phone call informing him of his selection and the Texan broke into tears, shaking with joy at the news.
+Television cameras captured Sam receiving the phone call informing him of his selection, the Texan breaking into tears and shaking with joy at the news.

 “Thank you to the St. Louis Rams and the whole city of St. Louis.
 I‘m using every ounce of this to achieve greatness!!”
 He posted on his Twitter account.